cheminfo/smart-sqlite3-filter/README.md

 search('year:>1990', db); // [{name: 'Alice', year: 2000}]
 search('year:!=1990,2000', db); // [{name: 'Jane', year: 1985}]
 search('year:<>1990,2000', db); // [{name: 'Jane', year: 1985}]

+search('age:30', db); // by default we take into account significative digits and it will search between 29.5 and 30.5 search('age:=30', db); // must be exactly 30, no hit search('age:=25', db); // must be exactly 25, 1 hit

 // when searching for a string we can use the following operators: '^' (starts with), '$' (ends with), '~' (contains), '='.
 Default to contains.
 When searching for '=' it is case sensitive otherwise it is not. search('name:~o', db); // [{name: 'John', year: 1990}, {name: 'Bob', year: 1990}]